kushalchawla/opponent-modeling/README.md

 This repository contains the code for **'Opponent Modeling in Negotiation Dialogues by Related Data Adaptation'**.

+This work has been published at Findings of NAACL 2022.

 # Setup

 All code was developed with Python 3.0 on CentOS Linux 7, and tested on Ubuntu 16.04.
 In addition, we used PyTorch 1.0.0, CUDA 9.0, and Visdom 0.1.8.4.